YannGuidon/TinyScanChain/docs/info.md

 Thus we have :

+- SC_DIN
+- 3×3 bits to the output port (DO0-DO8)
+- 15-bit counter (controlled by the internal clk and reset, enabled by Count_Enable)
-SC_DIN --> 3×3 bits to the output port --> 3×3 bits to the input port --> SC_DOUT
+- 3×3 bits to the input port (DI0-DI7, DI8 set to 1 as marker)
+- SC_DOUT

 (more to be documented)

 ## Speed

 It's an ASIC so it will be ... fast.
 The Johnson counter can easily reach 200MHz.
-It divides the clock by 8 and prevents most risks of setup&hold violations because the pulses do no olverlap.
+It divides the clock by 8 and prevents most risks of setup&hold violations because the pulses do no olverlap, so in fact it could run even faster.
 There are very nice topologies that could be implemented...

 Then it gets ugly.
 Experience with the other shift registers (SISO8xx) have shown that

 * The synthesiser has no clue what this thing does, or how, and tries to optimise for the wrong parameters.
+Asynchronous logic is not its domain of excellence.

 * Place and route are big offenders.
 Do it manually or script it.

-Anyway, I could reach 800 bits, so a chain of 200 bits would still work pretty well.
+Anyway, another project has reached a depth of close to 800 bits, so a chain of 200 bits would still work pretty well.

 ## External hardware